jmorales2718/cache-simulation/README.md

 Lastly, Set contains a vector, mySet, which contains all of the cache's sets.

+### Block
-**Block:** This class holds information about a single cache block.
+This class holds information about a single cache block.
 It stores values for different fields such as: validBit, index, tag, offset, lru, assoc, capac, bSize, numBlocks and blockAddr.
 Block also contains methods to access and edit the values of the aforementioned objects.

 The most important methods in Block are initializeBlock and parseAddress.